 It's come and gone.

-Christmas for 2nd straight year in Korea.
+Christmas for a 2nd straight year in Korea.

 I wish I could tell you that it cured my homesickness, but has not.
 However, this was really as great a Christmas as I could've expected with some folks that I, without hesitation, would certain call a semblance of a family here in Pyeongtaek.
 Last year, I had a really nice brunch with some good friends, but spent the majority of the day sitting on floor heating, waiting for a chance to Skype with some family, and generally feeling sorry for myself.